Skip to content

 required

-Initial guess for the z-coordinates of the control points.
+Initial z-coordinates of the control points.

 required